Africa's Wildlife & The Zulu Kingdom

 Guided rock art tour of the Giants Castle Main Cave

-After a leisurely morning you travel back to Johannesburg’s O R Tambo International Airport for you to catch your flight home.
-Drop-off your hired vehicle at the rental agency at the airport.
+After a leisurely morning we travel to Johannesburg’s O R Tambo International Airport for you to catch your flight home.